lucaslouca/springmvc-architecture-gradle/README.md

 ```

 ###Replacing Dao implementations
 The project as it is uses the Dummy Dao implementation.
-To use the the Jdbc or Hibernate version of the available dao implementation just change
+To use the the Jdbc or Hibernate implementation just change
 the ``build.gradle`` file of the **spring-app-service** project from:
 ```
 description = 'spring-app-service'